PFAS: Identifying Sources and Managing Emerging Risks

 In recent years, experts have become increasingly concerned by the potential effects of high concentrations of PFAS on human health.
 MPART began the state’s PFAS initiative in 2018, creating industrial pretreatment programs that regulate industrial discharges to wastewater treatment systems and ultimately to surface lakes and streams, then expanded its efforts to community drinking water systems.

-This summer, the Michigan Department of Environment, Great Lakes and Energy (EGLE) adopted a set of rules creating some of the nation’s most comprehensive regulations limiting PFAS contamination in drinking water which provide new standards for public water systems to achieve.
+This summer, the Michigan Department of Environment, Great Lakes and Energy (EGLE) adopted a set of rules creating some of the nation’s most comprehensive regulations limiting PFAS contamination in drinking water.
+These rules, effective August 3, 2020, provide new standards for public water systems to achieve and require all affected systems to conduct sampling by February 3, 2021.
 Communities across the state could be required to upgrade drinking water treatment facilities or add filtration systems to community water supply wells.
 Similar regulations in other states have been passed and more are sure to follow.

 Here’s a look at how some of our client communities have evaluated the influence of PFAS on their drinking water and wastewater systems and worked with us to explore appropriate management solutions.